suzaku-io/diode/README.md

 Note how in the `ActionHandler`'s constructor call we _zoom_ into the model, defining a reader/writer pair to access the part of the model these actions are interested in.
 This defines a _scope_ for our handler, both preventing it from inadvertently accessing other parts of our application model and also simplifying access to the part we _are_ interested in (provided through the `value` function).
-The class also provides helper functions like `update`, making it trivial to perform model updates in our code.
+The class also provides helper functions like `updated`, making it trivial to perform model updates in our code.

 Finally we convert the `ActionHandler` into a partial function with `combineHandlers`.
 As its name implies, you can supply several handlers that are chained